Minimal Free Resolutions of the Tangent Cones of Gorenstein Monomial Curves: Introduction

-Although for some families of 4-generated numerical semigroups, the minimal free resolution of their semigroups ring is known, when H is 4-generated semigroup which is symmetric, the minimal free resolution and the list of possible Betti sequences of $G=gr_{m}(k[[t^{n_1},t^{n_2},t^{n_3},t^{n_4}]])$ is still unknown \cite{stamate}.
-Our main aim is to give an explicit minimal free resolution of the tangent cone of Gorenstein non-complete intersection monomial curve $C$ in affine 4-space when the minimal number of generators of the tangent cone of $C$ is five.
-Based on the Buchsbaum-Eisenbud Theorem \cite{buchsbaum-eisenbud} and knowing the minimal generators of the defining ideal of the tangent cone in four cases, we give the minimal free resolution of the tangent cone explicitly.
-Then, we obtain the minimal graded free resolution and compute the Hilbert function of the tangent cone for these families as corollaries.
-All computations have been done using { SINGULAR}\cite{singular}.
+Let $S=<n_{1},n_2,n_3,n_{4}>$ be a 4-generated numerical semigroup.
+If $S$ is symmetric and complete intersection, then the Betti sequence of the corresponding semigroup ring is $(1,3,3,1)$, see \cite{stamate}.
+Barucci, Fr\"{o}berg and \c{S}ahin \cite{barucci-froberg-sahin} described the minimal free resolution of the semigroup ring of $S$, when $S$ is symmetric and not complete intersection and showed that the Betti sequence is (1,5,5,1).
+When S is 4-generated symmetric and non-complete intersection semigroup, the minimal free resolution and the list of possible Betti sequences of $G=gr_{m}(k[[t^{n_1},t^{n_2},t^{n_3},t^{n_4}]])$ is still unknown \cite{stamate}.
+For pseudo-symmetric numerical semigroups, see \cite{sahin-sahin1, sahin-sahin}.
+If $S$ and its tangent cone have the same Betti sequence, then $S$ is of homogeneous type.
+For a homogeneous type semigroup, the Betti sequence of its Cohen-Macaulay tangent cone can be obtained from a minimal free resolution of its semigroup ring.
+For details, see \cite{herzog-rossi-valla}.
+In this article, we study the minimal free resolution of the tangent cone of Gorenstein non-complete intersection monomial curve $C$ in affine 4-space when the minimal number of generators of its tangent cone is five.
+Since homogeneous type semigroups have Cohen-Macaulay tangent cones and the Cohen-Macaulayness of tangent cones of these families of curves was shown in \cite{arslan-mete}, here we consider only 5-generated tangent cones.
+Based on the Buchsbaum-Eisenbud Theorem \cite{buchsbaum-eisenbud} and knowing the minimal generators of the defining ideal of the tangent cone in four cases \cite{arslan-mete}, we give the minimal free resolution of the tangent cone explicitly.
+Then, we compute the Hilbert function of the tangent cone for these families as corollaries.
+All computations have been done using { SINGULAR} \cite{singular}.